microsoftgraph/microsoft-graph-toolkit/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 <!-- Please make sure you are posting an issue pertaining to the Microsoft Graph Toolkit. -->
 <!-- ISSUES MISSING IMPORTANT INFORMATION MAY BE CLOSED WITHOUT INVESTIGATION. -->

 **Describe the bug**
-A clear and concise description of what the bug is.
+A clear and concise description of the bug

 **To Reproduce**
 Steps to reproduce the behavior: